LemoMat/MachineLearning/README.md

 # MachineLearning

-Prediction of the sales in the next 10 days uisng the linear regression model
+- Prediction of the sales in the next 10 days uisng the linear regression model
+- Run the file in Jupyter notebook

 ````python
 import pandas as pd